FenixAlliance/ABS.Docs.Web/English/Web-Development/Theming.md

 The home page template, which is the front page by default.
 If you use a static front page this is the template for the page with the latest posts.

 - **StoreHome.cshtml**:
-The home page template, which is the front page by default.
-If you use a static front page this is the template for the page with the latest posts.
+The home page template, which is the store front page by default.
+If you use a static store front page this is the template for the page with the latest posts.

-- **Single{ContentType}.cshtml**:
+- **{PluralizedEntityType}.cshtml**:
+The content template used when the records from any given Entity type are queried.
+For example, Courses.cshtml used for displaying posts from the Entity named "Course".
+Archive.cshtml is used if the query template for the custom post type is not present.

-The single post template used when a single post from a custom post type is queried.
-For example, single-book.cshtml used for displaying single posts from the custom post type named "book".
-Main.cshtml is used if the query template for the custom post type is not present.
+- **Single{EntityType}.cshtml**: The single post template used when a single post from a custom post type is queried.
+For example, SingleItemCategory.cshtml used for displaying single records from the "ItemCategory" Entity.
+Single.cshtml is used if the query template for the custom post type is not present.

-- **Page.cshtml**:
-The page template.
-Used when an individual Page is queried.

 - **Category.cshtml**:
 The category template.
 Used when a category is queried.

 - **Tag.cshtml**:
 The tag template.
 Used when a tag is queried.

-- **Cart.cshtml**:
-The cart page template.
-Used when a cart is queried.

 - **Currencies.cshtml**:
 The currency selector page template.
 Used to change the default currency is queried.